 Keeping up with Media: What Companies Need to Know

-Production of print newspapers is migrating — up the interstate — with ever earlier deadlines as a result
+Production of print newspapers is migrating — up the interstate — with ever earlier deadlines as a result:

 As more newspapers across the country begin outsourcing printing, deadlines for these papers are moving earlier and earlier.
 Nine publications have announced they are outsourcing printing in 2021, which means that papers can be printed hundreds of miles from the newspaper’s home.
 This means a delay in reporting the news; details from an evening city council meeting won’t end up in the paper for 36 hours.
 Some papers, especially non-daily publications, will shift toward more magazine-style content, and put less focus on breaking news.
 Chains like Gannett have led the way in outsourcing to consolidate printing costs between several papers.
 And for many struggling papers, selling the printing press’s building can bring in a huge windfall.

 Our job is to advise and remind clients, and potential clients, that when they want their news to be released and published doesn’t mean that’s the correct timing.
 We often spend at least one month planning and executing knowing that media stories may not come to life for another 45 to 60 days, if not longer.
 I recently had a national story for a client come out a little over three months since the interview.

 Media work on various deadlines - some longer and some shorter than others – and it’s up to use to be aware and advise accordingly.
 Media with shorter lead times will run a story when it is most timely.
 Meaning, the time when it is going to be most meaningful to an outlet’s readers.

 A great example is a concert.
 We know that media may include the event in calendar listings in the weeks leading up to the concert, but they may not feature it or even book the band in studio to perform, as part of the show’s promotion, until the week or even day of the event.
 That’s because it’s the timeliest when the event is about to occur.